codeation/impress/README.md

 A cross-platform [mind-map application](https://github.com/codeation/lineation/) is being developed to prove the underlying principles of the library.

 *Window coordinate issues detected on Debian with Wayland and GTK-3.
-Please, uncomment `WaylandEnable=false` in `/etc/gdm3/daemon.conf` file in case you get wrong mouse or window coordinates.
+Please, set environment variable `GDK_BACKEND=x11` in case you get wrong mouse or window coordinates.
 Fix is expected.*

-*The latest releases aren't tested on Apple machines.
-The earlier version tested on both Intel and Silicon platform and worked well.
-Please, use earlier release or open [issue](https://github.com/codeation/impress/issues) if some bugs have raised.
-PRs and MRs are welcome too.*

 ### Short term roadmap